HinaChoudhry/catcafe/README.md

 The footer of the website contains the following information

--Opening times
+- Opening times
--Contact information
+- Contact information
--Social media links
+- Social media links

 It allows the user to gain basic information about the cafe so they can plan their trip or directly contact the cafe.